Skip to main content

 Once we have the F statistics, we can find the corresponding significance or p value (the statistics program you use for calculation will likely present this value in the output automatically), and compare it to the pre-determined p critical value to make a decision about the null hypothesis.

-This page titled 2.3: Computing the F statistics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.3: Computing the F statistics is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Yang Lydia Yang via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?